luna404/herams-i18n/docs/index.rst

 Edit a Health Facility Record
 -----------------------------

 ..
 Caution:: Editing a record will overwrite the existing record.
-If you would like to update the status of a health facility while keeping the history of changes, follow the instructions in the section `below <#add_a_response_to_a_health_facility_record>`__..
+If you would like to update the status of a health facility while keeping the history of changes, follow the instructions in the section `below <#add_a_response_to_a_health_facility_record>`__.

 1. Open the data update interface as outlined `above <#access-the-data-update-interface>`__.
 2. To ease navigation, records are grouped by health facility.
 To edit a specific response, you first have to expand the health facility by clicking anywhere in the corresponding row.